Construction Design (and Management) Regulations

 Does CDM Apply?

 CDM 2015 applies to both Commercial and Domestic construction projects where there is more than one contractor working on the project.
 Where the works do not fall under CDM 2015 contractors still have their own duty in respect of Health & Safety.

 Commercial projects, i.e. projects being carried out for profit or commercial reasons (Landlords) will be Notifiable to the HSE under the 2015 Regulations if:

 Duration > 30 days AND more than 20 persons on site at any one time OR.....

 Duration > 500 man days.

 It is a criminal offence (on a project that falls under the Regulations) for team players to undertake design and other duties without compliance with the Regulations.
 NOTE: Ignorance is no defence.

 The Regulations do allow some design work to be conducted i.e. Feasibility studies and outline design work without applying the Regulations however as soon as the decision has been taken to commit to the project and it falls under the Regulations then legal duties are placed on the members of the Team.

-- Appoint a Principal Contractor (PC).
+- Appoint a Principal Contractor (PC) in writing (legal requirement).

 - Ensure that team members appointed are competent.